scipy/scipy.org/www/install.rst

 packages of the Scipy stack is to download one of these Python distributions, which includes all the key packages:

-* `Anaconda <https://store.continuum.io/cshop/anaconda>`_: Both the free and the commercial versions include the core Scipy stack.
+* `Anaconda <http://continuum.io/downloads.html>`_: A free distribution
+  for the Scipy stack.
 Supports Linux, Windows and Mac.
 * `Enthought Canopy <http://www.enthought.com/products/canopy/>`_: The free and commercial versions include the core Scipy stack packages.
 Supports Linux, Windows and Mac.